HashDot/ts-node/README.md

 ## Scripts

-- `yarn dev`.
+- `npm run dev`.
 Runs the project in dev mode, which means that it won't check types and will restart with every change you make.
-- `yarn build`.
+- `npm run build`.
 Compiles the project to the `./dist` folder.
-- `yarn typecheck`.
+- `npm run typecheck`.
 Checks the typings of the project.
 Gets executed before trying to create a new commit but you can also run it manually.
-- `yarn start`.
+- `npm run start`.
 Runs the compiled program.
-Remember to execute `yarn build` before attempting to launch the program.
+Remember to execute `npm run build` before attempting to launch the program.
-- `yarn lint`.
+- `npm run lint`.
 Runs ESLint.
 You can append `--fix` in order to fix autofixable issues.